zpoint/Go-Internals/objects/chan/chan.md

 The procedure of `chanrecv` is similar to the procedure of `chansend`

-First acquire the `lock`, try to pop an element and receive from a goroutine if there exist a goroutine in `sendq`, if `sendq` is empty, try to receive element from the circular queue, otherwise add the current goroutine to `recvq` and block the current running goroutine(a parameter `block` controls whether the current goroutine will be blocked, currently it's `true`)
+First acquire the `lock`, if there exist a goroutine in `sendq`, try to pop an element from `buf `  and push the element in a goroutine in `sendq` to the end of the queue if `buf ` is not empty, otherwise receive from `sendq` directly

+If `sendq` is empty, try to receive element from the circular queue, otherwise add the current goroutine to `recvq` and block the current running goroutine(a parameter `block` controls whether the current goroutine will be blocked, currently it's `true`)

 ![chanrecv](./chanrecv.png)